coleifer/peewee/docs/peewee/api.rst

         field or field-name to value.
     :param list fields: A list of field objects to insert data into (only used in combination with the ``query`` parameter).
     :param query: A :py:class:`SelectQuery` to use as the source of data.
+    :param bool validate_fields: Check that every column referenced in the insert query has a corresponding field on the model.
+If validation is enabled and then fails, a ``KeyError`` is raised.

     Basic example: